aristoteleo/dynast-release/docs/pipeline_usage.rst

       --quality QUALITY     Base quality threshold.
 When generating a consensus nucleotide at a certain position, the base with smallest error probability below this quality threshold is chosen.
-If no base meets this criteria, the reference base is chosen. (default: 27) --add-RS-RI           Add custom RS and RI tags to the output BAM, each of which contain a semi-colon delimited list of read names (RS) and alignment indices (RI) of the reads and alignments from which the consensus is derived.
+If no base meets this criteria, the reference base is chosen. (default: 27) --barcodes TXT        Textfile containing filtered cell barcodes.
+Only these barcodes will be processed.
+      --add-RS-RI           Add custom RS and RI tags to the output BAM, each of which contain a semi-colon delimited list of read names (RS) and alignment indices (RI) of the reads and alignments from which the consensus is derived.
 This option is useful for debugging.